Scientist’s Survival Guide

 Figure 4

 Are fields plagued by hyperselection?
-Can we find fields that are ripe for disruption by outsiders with radical out-of-the-box ideas?
-Do we need left-field eccentrics to roam about asking if the emperor has clothes?
+Can we find fields ripe for disruption by outsiders with radical, out-of-the-box ideas?
+Do we need left-field eccentrics roaming about, asking if the emperor has clothes?

 Is it just stirring the pot?
-How many, to choose an example, physicists, can get published by ignoring everyone else’s advances?
+How many physicists, to take one example, can get published by ignoring everyone else’s advances?

-How do you know that your left field idea is a radically simple left-field idea that causes the entire field to advance?
-And how do you know that it is not the crazed ramblings of someone missing the advances of the last several decades, an asylum inmate wandering out of the walled disciplinary asylum in a dressing gown, railing against the Vietnam War?
+How do we know that our left-field idea is a radically simple idea that causes the entire field to advance?
+And how do we know that it’s not the crazed ramblings of someone who’s missed the advances of the last several decades, an inmate wandering out of the walled disciplinary asylum in a dressing gown, railing against the Vietnam War?

-Check out amusing curmudgeon: DC Stove, Popper and after: Four modern irrationalists.
+Check out the amusing curmudgeon DC Stove, Popper and after: Four modern irrationalists.

 3 Research Prioritization